4K1D3V/Pl-Hide-Pro/Spigot-Config.md

 #Set true if you are using the bungeecord version and want to block commands via plugin:<pluginname> on the bungee version
 #If true the groupsystem in this config will be disabled
 bungee-mode: false

 #If the proxy has a different ip and enter the proxys ip
 ip: 127.0.0.1
 #Do NOT change the port unless you are 100% sure what you are doing.
 In most cases it is recommended to leave the default value
 port: 1550

-#Blocks all "/<pluginname>:<command>" | For example it will remove /essentials:warp but not /warp
-block-plugin-named-commands-tabcomplete: true
-block-plugin-named-commands-execution: true

 groups:
   #If no group is set via the permission plhide.group.<group> this will be used
   #Do not rename the default group!
   default:
-    #The list of commands whose execution is blocked or can only be executed
+    #The list of commands whose execution will be allowed only
     commands:
-      - ver
-      - version
-      - about
-      - bukkit
-      - icanhasbukkit
-      - help
-      - '?'
-      - me
-      - minecraft:me
-      - minecraft:help
+      - spawn
-      - bukkit:?
+      - tpa
-      - bukkit:help
+      - tpaccept
-      - plugins
+      - tpdeny
-      - pl
+      - pay
-      - bukkit:pl
+      - money
-      - bukkit:plugins
+      - balance
-      - bukkit:ver
+      - warp
-      - bukkit:version
+      - msg
-      - bukkit:about
+      - r
-    #If the value is set to blacklist, the commands in the "commands" list are blocked from execution
-    #If the value is set to whitelist, the commands in the "commands" list are the only ones that can be executed
-    group-mode-commands: blacklist
-    #The list of commands that will be removed from the tab or just made visible
+    #The list of commands that will be made visible only in tabcomplete
     tabcomplete:
-      - ver
-      - version
-      - about
-      - bukkit
-      - icanhasbukkit
-      - help
-      - '?'
-      - me
-      - minecraft:me
-      - minecraft:help
+      - spawn
-      - bukkit:?
+      - tpa
-      - bukkit:help
+      - tpaccept
-      - plugins
+      - tpdeny
-      - pl
+      - pay
-      - bukkit:pl
+      - money
-      - bukkit:plugins
+      - balance
-      - bukkit:ver
+      - warp
-      - bukkit:version
+      - msg
-      - bukkit:about
+      - r
-    #If the value is set to blacklist, the commands in the "tabcomplete" list are removed from the tab complete
-    #If the value is set to whitelist, the commands in the "tabcomplete" list are only visible in the tab complete
-    group-mode-tabcomplete: blacklist
     #If a player is in two groups, the group with the higher priority number is used
     #The minimum value is 0
     priority: 0